openjdk/jmc/docs/devguide/README.md

 For dynamic working sets, see http://hirt.se/blog/?p=1149.

 For testing: Run all tests as "JUnit Plugin-In Test" tests in eclipse and use the scripts in the `scripts` folder for running the tests.
+Run the class `org.openjdk.jmc.rjmx.test.testutil.JVMKeepAlive` with the VM arguments `-Dcom.sun.management.jmxremote.port=7091 -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false` alongside.